Refined radial basis function-generated finite difference analysis of non-Newtonian natural convection: Results

-This relatively simple refinement scheme leads to drastic savings in node count that rise exponentially with increasing maximum density as shown in the right graph of Figure~\ref{fig:refinementScheme}.
-Even with the relatively conservative refinement parameters, there are almost an order of magnitude fewer nodes for low boundary internodal distances $h_1$.
+where $k_{\mathrm{ref}}$ is the refinement ratio that will be expressed as $\frac{h_2}{h_1}$ in subsequent analysis, is expressed in terms of minimal distance $h_1$ to prevent excessive density gradients that would require further analysis in terms of method stability and accuracy.
+Furthermore $h_2$ is bounded with $h_\mathrm{max}$ to prevent instabilities.
+This relatively simple refinement scheme leads to drastic savings in node count shown in the right graph of Figure~\ref{fig:refinementScheme}.
+Even with the relatively conservative refinement parameters, there are almost an order of magnitude fewer nodes for the same boundary inter-nodal distances $h_1$.
+The slight non-linearity in the node count is caused by $h_\mathrm{max}$ limited $h_2$ when $h_1$ is large.
 The savings appear to be even more dramatic when a refined discretisation is visually compared to an unrefined one as seen in Figure~\ref{fig:nodePlacement}.